N13L5A97/HCD/README.md

 ### Feedback 01

 Marie liked the idea, bud had some useful feedback that I could use for the next prototype.
 Sometimes it was not really clear who was talking so I should add the names where this was not clear.
 Also the font style was not really representing the voice of the actor so I needed to add some more characteristics to that.
 It was still to "flat".
 I wasn't able to insert all the sounds into the captions and she told me she did really miss them.
 Some sounds where inserted but could use a better description.
 For example: there was a bell and the caption was "Bell dings".
-HEr response whas: "What kind of bell?
+Her response was: "What kind of bell?
 Can you describe it to me".
 With this question I was able to empathize much better with what she needed.
 Also the rhythm of how people speak was a bit lacking.
 I knew I could really use this feedback and a lot of new ideas already came up.

 ## The Second Prototype